Keith Schembri: Involvement in the Caruana Galizia murder investigation

-Prominent Maltese businessman Yorgen Fenech was arrested on 20 November 2019 in connection with the Daphne Caruana Galizia murder.
+Maltese businessman Yorgen Fenech was arrested on 20 November 2019 in connection with the Daphne Caruana Galizia murder.
 Schembri resigned his government post on 26 November 2019, and was subsequently arrested by the police for questioning.
 Schembri was later released by police.
 Yorgen Fenech, in his court statement, accused Schembri of being the mastermind behind the Caruana Galizia murder.
 Schembri is also accused of trying to influence Fenech in order to frame Chris Cardona as responsible for the murder of Caruana Galizia.
 According to Fenech's testimony in a constitutional case, Schembri had allegedly informed Fenech that the latter's phone was being tapped.

 A campaign boycotting Kasco imports was initiated; Pasta Rummo was a notable example, having been targeted in supermarkets with stickers with bloody hands being placed on the pasta packaging.
 Pasta Rummo distanced themselves from Schembri in an issued statement.

-On 20 March 2021, Keith Schembri was charged with corruption, fraud, and money laundering.
+In 20 March 2021, Schembri was charged with corruption, fraud, and money laundering.
 He was denied bail and taken to Corradino Correctional Facilities (Jail).
 He was subsequently released on bail after being denied twice.

+In May 2024, Schembri was again charged with, among other things, bribery, criminal association, and money laundering in relation to Vitals Global Healthcare and the related Hospital contract controversy (see above).

+In November 2024, Schembri was criminally charged with leaking information to the people involved with the murder of journalist Caruana Galizia (see above).